To park in a Kurzparkzone (short-term parking zone) in Vienna, you need to fill out and display a Parkschein (prepaid parking voucher). Here’s how…

 Minute: Surprise!
 This is where you put in the minute.
 Again, if it’s before ten past, put a zero in the first box.

-So this is what your voucher should look like if you parked at six minutes past seven in the morning:
+(How your voucher should look like if you parked at six minutes past seven in the morning)

 Important: once the 15 minutes is up, you have to leave.
 You can’t (unfortunately) combine this voucher with paid vouchers or additional 15-minute vouchers.